 The Google Nest Thermostat is better than outdated programmable thermostats that use a combination of wiring and AA batteries for power.
 It relies on a rechargeable lithium-ion battery and wiring to sync with Wi-Fi, power its digital display and operate your heating and cooling system.

 If it can’t draw enough power, Nest says you may have some of these troubles:

 - Poor battery life.

-- Thermostat motion sensing won’t operate.
+- Thermostat motion sensing won’t work.

-- Your thermostat every now and then disconnects from Wi-Fi.
+- Your thermostat sometimes disconnects from Wi-Fi.

 - Your system is creating weird noises, including chattering, stuttering, clicking or thumping.

-Our Pros Can Resolve Nest Thermostat Issues
+Our Professionals Can Resolve Nest Thermostat Troubles

 If you’ve attempted Nest thermostat troubleshooting without help but can’t solve the dilemma, a smart thermostat specialist like one from Bain Heating & Air Conditioning can assist you.
 We can pinpoint the problem and install a C-wire, if required.